hyperledger/fabric/docs/source/write_first_app.rst

           Fabric network, you may want to visit the :doc:`blockchain` and :doc:`build_network` documentation prior to continuing.

-In this section we'll be looking at two sample applications to see how Fabric apps work.
-These apps (and the smart contract they use) -- collectively known as "Fabcar" -- involve querying a ledger that has been pre-populated with cars and then updating that ledger to add new cars and to change car owners.
+In this section we'll be looking at a handful of sample programs to see how Fabric apps work.
+These apps (and the smart contract they use) -- collectively known as ``fabcar`` -- provide a broad demonstration of Fabric functionality.
+Notably, we will show the process for interacting with a Certificate Authority and generating enrollment certificates, after which we will leverage these generated identities (user objects) to query and update a ledger.

 We’ll go through three principle steps:

-  **1. Setting up a development environment.** Our application needs a network to interact with, so we'll download one stripped down to just the components we need to run queries and updates:
+  **1. Setting up a development environment.** Our application needs a network to interact with, so we'll download one stripped down to just the components we need for registration/enrollment, queries and updates:

   .. image:: images/AppConceptsOverview.png